MarcoLucidi01/ytcast/readme.md

-by Chrome and the YouTube smartphone app to remotely control the YouTube TV app. it allows to start playing videos, pause, unpause, skip, add videos to the queue and more. the api is **not documented** and understanding how it works it's not that easy and fun. luckily lots of people have already reverse engineered the thing (see THANKS) so all I had to do was taking the bits I needed to build `ytcast`.
+by Chrome and the YouTube smartphone app to remotely control the YouTube TV app. it allows to start playing videos, pause, unpause, skip, add videos to the queue and more. the api is **not documented** and understanding how it works it's not an easy and fun job. luckily lots of people have already reverse engineered the thing (see THANKS) so all I had to do was taking the bits I needed to build `ytcast`.